magpiemodel/magpiemodel.github.io/_tutorials/t08_SpatialOutputAnalysis.md

 We can also change the appearance of the plot by reprojection the map to a different coordinate reference system (CRS), or by changing the color scale.

-In order to change the CRS, we can open the window _Map projection_ via
+In order to change the CRS, we can open the window _Map Projection_ via

 ![Panoply download](../assets/img/t08_change_projection1.png)